kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

   replicaKey:"leaderworkerset.sigs.k8s.io/group-key"
 ```

 With LWS replicas set up, all pods in the same group will have the same value under label key `leaderworkerset.sigs.k8s.io/group-key`.
+If the user runs `kubectl node drain`, it will use the Eviction API and the controller will
+1. Select pods matching the PDB `selector`.
+2. Group selected pods using the value of the `replicaKey` label.
+3. Evict only if the resulting number of healthy groups does not violate the PDB `minAvailable`.
+A group is disrupted if any of its pods is evicted.

 ### Notes/Constraints/Caveats (Optional)